Skip to content

 FieldTypeDescriptionExample

-textSTRINGA readable summary of the table information, suitable for logs or quick inspection.Table Info: analytics_db.users - id (INT, NOT NULL) - email (VARCHAR(255), NULL) - created_at (DATETIME, NOT NULL) ...
+textSTRINGA human-readable summary of the table information, labeled with the database and table name (for example, "Table Info: customer_app.users").
+This typically includes an overview that is suitable for passing into LLM prompts or logs.Table Info: customer_app.users Columns: - id (INT, PRIMARY KEY, AUTO_INCREMENT, NOT NULL) - email (VARCHAR(255), UNIQUE, NOT NULL) - created_at (DATETIME, NOT NULL) Total columns: 3

 Important Notes